 I know that some people are fed up with the exceptionally hot weather we’ve been having lately, but I love it.
 When I step out into the sunshine and feel myself wrapped in the heat, or when I hear the lazy drone of the cicadas and smell something that I can’t quite describe in the hot summer air I know, without a doubt, that it’s haying weather.

 Small square bales are as rare as common sense these days.
-You’re more likely to see huge round hay bales, or even the large square ones, half the size of a house, but back in the day everyone made the smaller, more labour-intensive bales, and so did we.
+You’re more likely to see huge round hay bales, or even the large ,square ones, half the size of a house, but back in the day, everyone made the smaller, more labour-intensive bales, and so did we.

 Many people stacked their bales on the hay wagons, and then unloaded them in the barn, filling their loft as though playing a huge Tetris game, but not us.
 Because Dad’s back kept him in pain much of the time, occasionally sending him to bed for days, he did his farm work as “back-smart” as possible.
-That meant buying a baler with a bale-throwing attachment. ⇐ Quite short, and fun to see!
+That meant buying a baler with a bale-throwing attachment. ⇐ Quite a short video, and fun to see!

 We loved watching the machine gobble up windrows of dry hay.
 A few minutes later the spinning rollers at the back would catch a newly-formed bale and pop it through the air and into the wagon.